 My concern is that too many people are still not aware that alcohol is considered a Group One Carcinogen (1,2).

 Managing longevity outcomes is a holistic effort.
-You need to understand all the risk factors and weigh it up against your lifestyle needs and desires.
+You need to understand all the risk factors and weigh them up against your lifestyle needs and desires.

-If you knew that every time you drink, alcohol is washing the body with toxins that can trigger or exacerbate a cancer, would you keep drinking?
+If you knew that every time you drink, alcohol is washing your body with toxins that can trigger or exacerbate cancer, would you keep drinking?

 Ultimately, you’re the CEO of your own health.
 Your body is your temple and the only one you have in this lifetime.
-It is your choice how you lie your life.
+It is your choice how you live your life.
 No-one escapes lifestyle choices as we age.
 There is no silver bullet or miracle fix.
-Anyone who has had a cancer diagnosis and survived it, will attest to this.
+Anyone who has had a cancer diagnosis and survived it will attest to this.

 References